 Use the button at the top of the page to complete the Hate Crime and Bias-Related Incident Form.
 Our goal is to document incidents to educate our community and ultimately to better enable the University to prevent this kind of behavior and to address it properly when it occurs.

 How do I submit the Hate Crime and Bias-Related Incident Reporting Form?

 The form will ask you to report details about the incident, which will then be submitted to the essential personnel.
-For further questions about the form, its use, or the Hate Crimes and Bias-Related Incident Protocol, please contact Patricia Lowe, Executive Director of the Office for Institutional Diversity, at email@example.com.
+For further questions about the form, its use, or the Hate Crimes and Bias-Related Incident Protocol, please contact Patricia Lowe, Associate Vice President, Office for Institutional Diversity, at email@example.com.

 In addition to the resources listed on the University Responses page, there are many other supportive offices, staff, and faculty at Boston College who provide additional resources and comfort to students experiencing bias-related incidents beyond reporting the event.
 Please refer to following resources for guidance and support:

 Faculty Staff Assistance Program—Human Resources Department

 Office of International Students and Scholars

 Sexual Assault Network

 Thea Bowman AHANA and Intercultural Center (BAIC)